Ziconius/FudgeC2/README.md

 Built on Python3 with a web frontend, FudgeC2 aims to provide red teamers a simple interface in which to manage active implants across their campaigns.

 _FudgeC2 is currently in beta, and should be used with caution in non-test environments.
-The beta was release at BlackHat Arsenal USA 2019._
+The beta was release at [BlackHat Arsenal USA 2019](https://www.blackhat.com/us-19/arsenal/schedule/index.html#fudge-a-collaborative-c-framework-for-purple-teaming-16968)._

-Table of Contents:
+### Table of Contents:
 < HERE >

 ### Installation

-To install & run FudgeC2  run the following:
+To install &  configure FudgeC2 run the following:

 ```
 git clone https://github.com/Ziconius/FudgeC2